Denise A. Barrett

 Laura joined the RDPO in 2016 to lead planning for the organization, which includes stakeholders from five counties (Clackamas, Clark, Columbia, Multnomah and Washington).
 Prior to joining RDPO, Laura worked for more than a decade in international humanitarian relief and development with Mercy Corps.
 She managed a multi-country resilience program focused on disaster risk reduction and market systems development in Asia.
 She holds a BA in Political Science and Latin American Studies from Seattle Pacific University, and an MBA Certificate from Portland State University’s Entrepreneurial Leaders program.

 Laura is engaged in a number of community efforts to advance earthquake preparedness.
-She is a Team Leader for the Arbor Lodge / Kenton Neighborhood Emergency Team and Co-Chair of the group Parents4Preparedness.
-She manages PortlandPrepares.org and teaches disaster preparedness classes at venues throughout Portland, including the Multnomah County Library.
+She is a Team Leader for the Arbor Lodge / Kenton Neighborhood Emergency Team and Co-Chair of Parents4Preparedness.
+She manages PortlandPrepares.org and teaches disaster preparedness classes at venues throughout Portland.

 Beth joined the RDPO in September 2018.
 She provides coordination and expertise to support project proposal development and grant execution, and she administers RDPO progress and financial reporting functions.
 She also supports the RDPO Program and Grants & Finance Committees.